ubc-library-rc/rc-workshop-template/index.md

 # UBC Library Research Commons: workshop template

-Adapted from the [Just the Docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).

 Start with the instructions below to setup a Research Commons workshop repository and website.
 For more customization and configuration options see [Just the Docs](https://pmarsceill.github.io/just-the-docs/) documentation.

 ## Set up the RC workshop site

-1. Create a public repository in GitHub
+1. Create a public repository in the UBC-Library-RC GitHub account.

-2. Create an `index.md` file in the root directory of the repository.
+2. Create an `index.md` file in the root directory of the new repository.
 This is the home page for the workshop site.
 Add these lines at the beginning of the `index.md` file:

     ```
     ---